Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Excessive worrying can prevent you from doing things and negatively impact your life.
+- Excessive worry can negatively impact your life and prevent you from doing things.

-- Excessive worrying is a symptom of generalised anxiety disorder (GAD).
+- Excessive worrying is a symptom of generalised anxiety disorder.

-- If you think you have GAD, talk to your doctor — they can refer you to a mental health professional.
+- If you think you have generalised anxiety disorder, talk to your doctor — they can refer you to a mental health professional.

-- A mental health professional can give you advice and treatment to manage excessive worrying.
+- A mental health professional can give you advice and treatment for excessive worrying.

 What is excessive worry?